What Makes Kenyan Running Training Different?

 Short answer

-What makes Kenyan running training different is not a secret workout.
-It is the combination of high aerobic volume, genuine easy running, controlled intensity, and a culture that treats running as disciplined craft.
-The useful lesson for most runners is not to copy elite mileage.
-It is to copy the structure and restraint.
+What makes Kenyan running training different isn't a secret workout.
+It's the combination of high aerobic volume, genuine easy running, controlled intensity, and a culture that treats running as disciplined craft.
+The useful lesson isn't to copy elite mileage but to copy the structure and restraint.

 Kenyan training is often romanticized, but the real differences are practical: effort discipline, patient mileage, and consistency over hero workouts.